 Calls are made with the cards from the bidding box.
 The player places the selected call in the bidding tray, which will be visible only on the player's side of the screen.
 A player's first call should touch the extreme left of his own segment of the bidding tray, with subsequent calls overlapping neatly and evenly to the right.
 Players should make every effort to perform these actions as quietly as possible.
 With screens in use a call is considered 'made' when placed on the tray and released.
+A player who removes one or more of his bidding cards from the tray in an apparent attempt to 'pass' is indeed deemed to have 'passed'.

 After two players on the same side of the screen have made their calls, North or South (as the case may be) slides the bidding tray under the centre of the screen so as to be visible only to the players on the other side.
 They then make their calls in like manner and the bidding tray is slid back again.
 This procedure is continued until the auction is completed.
+It is considered desirable that players should vary the tempo randomly when returning the tray under the screen.